Southwest Zone

 Rogue River, above Lost Creek Reservoir: Trout

-Fishing is available all year above Lost Cr Lake but snow will start to limit access.
-Take a look at ODOT TripCheck before heading up.
+Fishing is available all year above Lost Creek Lake.
+Take a look at ODOT TripCheck before heading up as there may be some snow this weekend.
 Anglers are encouraged to harvest brook trout regardless of size.
-Last updated 1/7/26
+Last updated 4/1/26

-Winter steelhead fishing should be picking up with recent rains.
+Winter steelhead fishing is slow.
+Some anglers are catching a few striped bass outside of tidewater.
+Smallmouth bass are also being caught in the tidewater sections.
 There is good access for angling since the Smith River Road follows the mainstem for most of the time.
-Last updated 1/7/2026
+Last updated 4/1/2026

 TENMILE LAKES/TENMILE CREEK: Trout, largemouth bass, yellow perch, coho salmon

-Largemouth bass have fully transitioned to their late winter patterns as the aquatic vegetation begins to die back for the year.
-Fishing will continue to be very slow through February.
-Few if any fish are likely to be taken by topwater fishing.
-Fishing below surface is recommended.
-During the middle of the day a bass or two may be able to be caught on crankbaits, jigs, and finesse lures like drop shots.
+During the middle of the day bass will start to be slightly more active and caught on crankbaits, jigs, and finesse lures like drop shots.
 Look to find bass along submerged logs and deeper weed line edges.

-Anglers may still catch a few yellow perch along the edge of the weed lines near the bottom and submerged structure.
-Yellow perch can be caught using a worm fishing near the bottom or using a small jig/jigging spoon tipped with a worm fished near the bottom.
+Fishing for yellow perch along the edge of the weed lines near the bottom and submerged structure should be picking up.
+Yellow perch can be caught using a worm fishing near the bottom or using a small jig/jigging spoon tipped with a worm fishing near the bottom.

-Trout fishing in rivers and streams closed October 31.
+ODFW is steadily stocking coastal lakes in the district (Saunders, Bradley, Butterfield, Empire Lakes, Powers Pond) on a two to three week rotation.
+Trout fishing has been fair in those locations.
 Trout fishing in the lakes is open year-round.
-Trout anglers are having success trolling in deeper water using wedding rings tipped with a nightcrawler.
-Last updated 01/07/26
+Trout anglers can have success trolling in deeper water using wedding rings tipped with a nightcrawler.
+Last updated 03/31/26

 UMPQUA HIKE-IN LAKES AND FOREBAYS: Trout

-With recent winter weather it is likely some of the lakes will be difficult to access.
-Big Twin, Bullpup, and Fuller lakes may still be accessible for now.
+Most of the lakes are accessible, but this week's weather may change that.
 Check with USFS for current trail and road conditions.
 For a map of lakes stocked in the SW check out the ODFW's trout stocking map.
-Last updated 1/7/2026
+Last updated 4/1/26

-Spring Chinook seasons were announced recently.
 The mainstem will be closed to all harvest of wild spring Chinook including jacks.
-Hatchery fish are still open and there should be a decent run again this year.
-Last updated 1/7/2026
+Hatchery fish are still able to be retained and there should be a decent run again this year.
+A few early Spring chinook have been caught.
+Last updated 4/1/26

 UMPQUA RIVER, NORTH: Winter steelhead